Skip to content

 Kiddie Pool

-Here is Boardwalk’s Crazy House Playground.
-According to the sign, this play area is for children ages 5-12 years old.
+The Boardwalk’s Crazy House Playground, according to the sign, is for children ages 5-12 years old.

 Playground equipment on rubber flooring